Barcelona – Costa Brava: Sun, Sea and Culture

 Tossa de Mar is one of the most emblematic and photographed towns on the Costa Brava.
 Its spectacular fortified medieval nucleus, declared a National Historic-Artistic Monument, is surrounded by walls and watch towers and makes for a very photogenic location.

 The town is practically isolated from the neighboring towns due to its rugged location and the Medieval core is sandwiched between the hills and hidden coves that make for picturesque spots.

-We will explore the area with an official local guide and visit the small medieval town and the Villa Romana dels Ametllers.
+Dinner is at leisure.
 Girona is a foodie destination, and home to the Best Restaurant in the World, El Celler de Can Roca, so no matter what restaurant you pick, you’ll be in good hands.
-Don’t miss the chance of enjoying an ice cream at Rocambolesc, by the Roca brothers or the popular patatas bravas from Konig Sandwiches.

 Hotel Nord 1901